foobuzz/todo/doc/guide.md

 	    2 | Backup family pics on my external hard drive

 Task whose dependencies aren't done are not printed in a `todo` listing, but they will be once their dependecy is done.
 They can also be found with the [`future`](https://github.com/foobuzz/todo/blob/master/doc/reference.md#todo-future) or [`search`](https://github.com/foobuzz/todo/blob/master/doc/reference.md#todo-search-term---context-context---done--undone---before-moment---after-moment---case) commands.

+## Recurring tasks

+Some tasks are meant to reccur every other time.
+For such tasks, you can define a period for the task to reappear after it has been done a first time.
+For example, if you want a task to appear every 7 days starting on January 1st, 2024, you would use:

+  $ todo add "Weekly cleaning of the Desktop directory" --start 2024-01-01 --period 1w

+The task will appear for the first time on January 1st.
+Then, if you set it as done (with `todo done`) during the week, it will disappear for the remaining of the week, and will appear again on January 7th.
+If you never do it, it will stay there.
+A recurring task is always the same task, identified by the same ID; it just "respawns" when a new period starts, and will disappear whenever (if ever) it is done during that period.

+ℹ️ Support for recurring tasks can be considered experimental.
+If you want to report bugs or suggestions, don't hesitate to open an issue.

 ## Priority